Multi Touch In DAT

 - Current Node

-/script- The script is executed from the location of the DAT specified in the Script DAT parameter.
+callbacks- The script is executed from the location of the Callbacks DAT specified above.

 - Specified Operator